-Have you ever seen a stray dog, scared and alone in the middle of a busy street, and worried about its well-being?
+Have you ever seen a stray dog, scared and alone in the middle of a busy street and worried about its well-being?
 If you have, you’ve probably tried to pick it up and get it to safety.
 Or maybe you’ve wanted to but weren’t sure how to actually do it?
-Either way, this article is for you.
+Either way, we’ve created this article specifically for you and other animal-loving folks.
 Here, we teach you all about stray pets, including what to do with them, where to take them, and whether or not you should keep them for yourself.

 Let’s start with the basic and most important thing of all – safety.
 And by this, we mean threefold safety: